Natural Treatments for Seasonal Affective Disorder (NUTRITION - 14SEAS12)

 - Describe the action of at least two supplements in SAD

 - Describe the action of at least two herbs in SAD

 - Identify at least two personal opportunities to use a natural approach to coping with SAD, including method and management

-Cost Note: Register for both Sat and Sun seminars and receive a discount (register for each individually)
+Cost Note: Register for both Sat and Sun seminars and receive a discount "both day" rate for each course individually.